6,346 Examiner jobs in the United States

 - Proven track record for working independently, meeting job responsibilities, and detail orientation.

-- Education: Bachelor's degree (B.A./B.S.) and 2 years of experience in the financial services industry.
+- Education: Bachelor's degree (B.A./B.S.) and minimum of three years of experience in the financial services industry.

-- FINRA securities registrations (including SIE, Series 7, and Series 24 licenses) preferred.
+- FINRA securities registrations (including SIE, Series 7, and Series 24 licenses) strongly preferred.

 Company Overview: